Harishb344/my-local-ATM/README.md

 # ATM Project

 ## Overview
-This is a simple ATM simulation project developed using [.NET/C#/Java/etc.].
-It demonstrates core programming concepts such as OOP, user authentication, transaction handling, and database interaction.
+This is a simple ATM simulation project developed using java It demonstrates core programming concepts such as OOP, user authentication, transaction handling, and database interaction.

 ## Features